 What to Serve with Pan Fried Salmon

 The dish already has protein and greens, so it’s only natural to pair it with a side of carbs, like pasta.
-Here’s what we have to recommend:
+Here’s what we would recommend:

-Among the pasta sides, we found sweet potato gnocchi to be a great fit.
-It’s tender, flavorful and slightly chewy, adding not only flavors to the table but a fun texture as well.
+Among the many possible pasta sides, we found sweet potato gnocchi to be a great fit.
+It’s tender, flavorful and slightly chewy, adding not only flavors to the table but another texture as well.

 Pan Fried Salmon Recipe